Exterminator (horse): 1918: Three-year-old season

 Before Exterminator could begin his third season, Milam sold him to Willis Sharpe Kilmer for $9,000 and a pair of fillies, quite a bit of money for the times, especially as Kilmer had only authorized his future U.S. Hall of Fame trainer, Henry McDaniel, to pay about $700 for a "workhorse."
 Kilmer bought Exterminator to help his prized colt Sun Briar in his workouts.
 (Kilmer had purchased his colt at the same sale Milam bought his, but for $5,000.)

 Kilmer did not think much of his new purchase; he called him "that truck horse" or "the goat".
 In workouts, Exterminator was supposed to stay behind Sun Briar merely to urge him on to greater effort, but he ran easily beside the other horse unless held back.
-Sun Briar had topped his juvenile division, winning five of nine starts and being named U.S. Two-Yr-Old Champion Colt.
+Sun Briar had topped his juvenile division, winning five of nine starts and being named American Champion Two-Year-Old Colt.
 McDaniel was impressed by Exterminator and considered him the most intelligent thoroughbred he had ever known.

 As the Derby approached, Sun Briar developed ringbone and Kilmer suddenly had no horse for the race.
 McDaniel urged him to enter Exterminator, but Kilmer would not hear of running "that goat" in his colors.
 It took Colonel Matt Winn, president of Churchill Downs, to convince him.
 Winn had seen the colt's workouts and was very impressed.

 The morning of the race, it poured with rain, and the track was deep in mud.
 Exterminator had not raced since age two, and none of his races could be considered a suitable prep for the prestigious Kentucky Derby.
 Ridden by a disappointed Willie Knapp, who had expected to be up on Sun Briar, Exterminator went off at odds of 30–1 to the heavily favored War Cloud.
 Exterminator raced at the back until the field turned for home, when he launched his bid.
 Nearing the wire, he passed Escoba and won the Derby by a length.